cimt-ag/data_vault_pipelinedescription/documentation/data_mapping_taxonomie.md

 # Definitions
 When describing the data we classify the elements as follows:

 **field:** smallest element of source data.
 Will always be processed as unity.
+Will be stored in one or multiple columns in the data vault.

-**source row:** the fixed structure of fields, containing the data of one or more business-objects and their relation in a single row.
+**source row:** the fixed structure of fields, containing the data of one or more business-objects and their relation in a single row/unit.

 **table/hub/sat/link:** a table in the data vault model